-Join Evan Sutton for an in-depth discussion in this video Tour of amplifier models, part of Signal Processing with GUITAR RIG.
+Join Evan Sutton for an in-depth discussion in this video Tour of amplifier models, part of GUITAR RIG: Signal Processing.

 - One of the best things about Guitar Rig is its guitar amp modeling technology.
 So let's take a look and explore some of the different types of guitar amps we have to use in Guitar Rig.
 Now, we could go through our different presets, but what I'd like to do is take a look at the guitar amps in the Components section.
 So I'm going to go to Categories, and I'm going to go to Amplifiers, okay?
 Now, under Amplifiers we have all of these different guitar amp types.
 You may recognize many of these different amps because many of them are used by very famous artists and a lot of them are actually modeled after famous and iconic guitar amps.